 Additional ingredients include:

 By converting to ketones in the body, MCT oil promotes thermogenesis and nutritional ketosis, promoting weight loss, appetite suppression, and the breakdown of stored fat.²⁷ ²⁸ Nutritional ketosis is a hot-button subject among nutrition and dietary experts and should not be sustained long-term without the supervision of a medical provider.
-You shouldn’t attempt nutritional ketosis if you have diabetes, as ketosis can become dangerous when ketones build up in the kidneys.
-If you’re using MCT Wellness to boost the power of a keto diet, be sure to let your doctor know.
+You shouldn’t attempt nutritional ketosis if you have diabetes, as ketosis can become dangerous when ketones build up in the kidneys.²⁹ If you’re using MCT Wellness to boost the power of a keto diet, be sure to let your doctor know.

 If you experience adverse side effects while taking MCT Wellness, we recommend stopping use and consulting with your doctor.

 Gundry MD’s MCT Wellness is among the higher-cost MCT formulas on the market.
 Still, it provides additional potentially beneficial ingredients that other brands don’t (even if they’re underdosed).
 While we appreciate that the product is third-party tested and manufactured in a GMP-certified facility, other brands like Nature’s Way, Naomi, and Garden of Life offer the same.